Monday, 16 July 2012

 Fleet Town

-Fleet Town FC are a non league football club from the town of the same name in the north of Hampshire, around thirty seven miles south west of central London.
-The club were formed 1890 as Fleet FC.
+Fleet Town FC is a non-league football club from the town of the same name in the north of Hampshire, around thirty-seven miles southwest of central London.
+The club were formed in 1890 as Fleet FC.

-At the end of the 2009-10 season Andy Sinton moved on from the club to take the managers job at AFC Telford United, leaving Steve Mellor in charge.
+At the end of the 2009-10 season, Andy Sinton moved on from the club to take the manager job at AFC Telford United, leaving Steve Mellor in charge.
 Fleet returned for more Southern League competition for the 2011-12 season.
+Craig Davies was appointed as player-manager in November 2011.

-Fleet Town FC will play in the Southern League Division One Central for the 2013-14 season.
+Fleet Town FC will play in the Combined Counties League Premier Division South in the 2024-25 season.

 My visit